-Taken at a wintery Redwood, Dacey’s recent photographs join three earlier bodies of work.
-Vitrine focuses on museum cases, confusing our sense of what lies within these glass houses or outside them.
-In NowWhen, spectral museum-goers float in sweeps of white light.
-And in DateTime, brilliant large-format photographs are pierced by points of light that spell out cryptic streams of dates: 1917, 1929, 1973, 1989.
-Unmoored from their bibliographic context (the last corpus is in fact photographs of journals from Harvard’s Art and Architecture Library), these images present themselves as open fields for projection, inviting a wide range of associations prompted by these seemingly random years.
+Dacey’s recent photographs taken at a wintery Redwood join three earlier bodies of work.
+Vitrine focuses on museum cases, confounding our sense of what lies within these glass houses or outside them.
+In NowWhen, spectral museum-goers float in sweeps of white light, suspended between the moment (Now) and its future (When).
+And in DateTime, brilliant large-format photographs are pierced by points of illumination that spell out cryptic streams of dates: 1917, 1929, 1973.

-In this way, Dacey’s photographs also blur the line between material and cerebral, between reality and imagination, pressing the question: What is located in the photograph and what is our external projection onto it?
-Which is, of course, just another way of asking: where is our outside and where is in?
+As exterior and interior fold into one another in multiple ways, Dacey’s photographs blur the line between the material and the cerebral, between the realities that lie outside us and our imagination within.
+In this way, they press the question: What is located in the photograph and what is our external projection onto it?
+Which is another way of asking: where does our outside begin and our inside end?

 This exhibit is on view March 22, 2017 through June 4, 2017.